iceshard-engine/coding-style/README.md

 }
 ```

-Local helper lambda functions are another good way of avoiding deep nesting.
+Using local lambda functions is another good way of avoiding deep nesting.

-#### The three bracing styles and when to use them
+### **The two bracing styles and when to use them**

 There are two bracing styles used: